Ann-90/testing_exam/README.md

 # TESTING EXAM PROJECT
-TESTING EXAM

-This is the exam task.
-You should check bunch of tests with pytest lib:
+This is the exam task from the "Testing" course.
+You should check bunch of tests with Pytest:

 * Clone the project.
 For example: